Skip to main content

 Inventory TransfersMove stock between locations

 Every order module ultimately writes to one or both inventory ledgers.
-Rather than flipping a single stock number, each event is appended as a ledger entry, and the current position is derived by summing those entries.
-The vocabulary is shared across modules:
+Rather than flipping a single stock number, each movement is appended as a ledger entry, and the current position is derived by summing those entries.
+The vocabulary is shared across modules and is identical on both ledgers: seven events cover everything either one can do.

 Everything here is reachable through the REST API and the MCP server.